How Much Does It Cost to Send USDT TRC-20? (2026 Exact Figures)

 Cost With Energy: ~4 TRX

 With 65,000 Energy units pre-loaded in your wallet via TronNRG, the network uses that Energy instead of burning TRX.
+The full comparison between staking and renting Energy shows when each option makes financial sense.
 The only TRX cost is a negligible Bandwidth fee (typically 100-300 sun, fractions of a cent) plus the 4 TRX you paid for the Energy delegation.

 Total cost: 4 TRX.
 At $0.30 TRX, that is $1.20.
 This is the cost reported in your transaction history, the cost visible on TronScan, and the cost you actually pay — 70% less than the 13 TRX default.